syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 ![Data label alignment in WinUI chart](DataLabel_images/winui_chart_data_label_alignment.png)

-Also, you can define the label alignment using  [HorizontalAlignment]() and [VerticalAlignment]() properties.
+Also, you can define the label alignment using  [HorizontalAlignment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_HorizontalAlignment) and [VerticalAlignment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_VerticalAlignment) properties.

 ## Position

 Other than the above alignment options, Chart providing additional customization option to position the data labels.

-The [Position]() property is used to position the data labels at `Center`, `Inner` and `Outer` position of the actual data point position.
+The [Position](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_CartesianDataLabelSettings_Position) property is used to position the data labels at `Center`, `Inner` and `Outer` position of the actual data point position.
 By default, labels are positioned based on the series types for better readability.

 ## Connector Line

 Connector line is used to connect label and data point using a line.
-[ShowConnectorLine]() property of [CartesianDataLabelSettings]() is used to enable the connector line in the chart.
+[ShowConnectorLine](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ShowConnectorLine) property of [CartesianDataLabelSettings](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.CartesianDataLabelSettings.html) is used to enable the connector line in the chart.

 The connector line can be customized using the below properties.

-* [ConnectorHeight]() - used to set height for connector line.
+* [ConnectorHeight](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ConnectorHeight) - used to set height for connector line.
-* [ConnectorLineStyle]() - used to customize the style of line.
+* [ConnectorLineStyle](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_ConnectorLineStyle) - used to customize the style of line.
-* [ConnectorType]() - used to connector line type.

 {% tabs %}